rosantoz/tracksuit-test/Readme.md

 - Better validation
 - Use of controllers in place of adding logic directly to the routers

+There's another list of items needed to make this production ready, which I'm happy to discuss in an interview.

 Thank you so much for your time.